yxserious/135pa1/README.md

   Beier Li, bel060@ucsd.edu
   Cuong Lai,

 This repository holds most of the documents we need for the website.
 That is, the html, css, and pictures.
-We also have a few other files in here, such as some of the .conf files, .htaccess, and various other files.
+We also have a few other files in here, such as some of the .conf files, .htaccess, phpinfo, and various other files.

+The test.txt was just to help us test to make sure webhooks was running properly and that our servers were getting the commits made to this repository.

+# Report README

 The README written in the report is also below